Special Considerations in Children

 Currently, remdesivir is the only drug approved by the Food and Drug Administration (FDA) for the treatment of COVID-19 in hospitalized patients (see Remdesivir for detailed information).
 It is approved for children with COVID-19 who are aged ≥12 years and weigh ≥40 kg.
 Remdesivir is also available for younger children (and those weighing <40 kg and >3.5 kg) through an FDA Emergency Use Authorization.

 For other agents outlined in these guidelines, there are insufficient data to recommend for or against the use of specific antivirals or immunomodulatory agents for the treatment of COVID-19 in pediatric patients.
 General considerations such as underlying conditions, disease severity, and potential for drug toxicity or drug interactions may inform management decisions on a case-by-case basis.
 Enrollment of children in clinical trials should be prioritized when trials are available.
-A number of additional drugs are being investigated for the treatment of COVID-19 in adults; clinicians can refer to the Antiviral Therapy and Immune Based Therapy sections of these guidelines to review special considerations for use of these drugs in children and refer to Table 2 and Table 3b for dosing recommendations in children.
+A number of additional drugs are being investigated for the treatment of COVID-19 in adults; clinicians can refer to the considerations in children subsection of each individual section of the Guidelines for more information on using these drugs in children.

 Multisystem Inflammatory Syndrome in Children